Learn About The Law

 e.
 No prize shall be paid upon a ticket or share purchased or sold in violation of this chapter.
 Any such prize shall constitute an unclaimed prize for purposes of this section.

 f.
-The division is discharged of all liability upon payment of a prize pursuant to this section.
+The department is discharged of all liability upon payment of a prize pursuant to this section.

 i.
 The proceeds of any lottery prize shall be subject to state and federal income tax laws.
 An amount deducted from the prize for payment of a state tax, pursuant to section 422.16, subsection 2, shall be transferred to the department on behalf of the prize winner.